MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 It is fruitless to strive for agreement in such scenarios, but a consistent view of the past with distributed conflict resolution is achievable.

-A protocol like Paxos for achieving consenus involves seeking a majority vote of a _leader_, and voting on the next move that the state machine is to take.
+A protocol like Paxos for achieving consensus involves seeking a majority vote of a _leader_, and voting on the next move that the state machine is to take.
 On the event of a hopefully-exceptional network partition, updates propagating across the network need to terminate in the minority partition (Server C), lest the state be lost when the partition (hopefully) heals.

 There are numerous drawbacks to this framework, the most obvious being the assumption that partitions are infrequent and/or brief.